Fund-Homecare-Canada-Website-Redesign/FHC-webredesign/README.md

 **Note**: Refer to the Create React App documentation for more details on using assets in the `public` folder versus `src`.
 Generally, prefer importing assets into `src` when possible for better optimization and management.

+## Deployment

+This project is set up for automatic deployment to Vercel.
+Once changes are committed to the main branch, Vercel will automatically detect the new commit, trigger a build process, and deploy the updated application.

+**Deployment Process:**

+1.  **Commit to main**: Ensure your changes are thoroughly tested and reviewed.
+2.  **Push to GitHub**: Push your committed changes to the main branch on GitHub.
+3.  **Vercel Integration**: Vercel is configured to monitor the main branch of this repository.
+Upon a new push to main, Vercel will:
+    *   Pull the latest code.
+    *   Install dependencies.
+    *   Run the `npm run build` command to create a production build.
+    *   Deploy the `build` folder as the new version of the website.

 ## Contribution Guidelines

 ### Branching Notes

+Use clear, descriptive names for branches that reflect the purpose of your changes.
+Follow this naming convention:

+- `feature/your-feature-name` – for new components or functionality
+- `fix/your-fix-description` – for minor fixes and patches
+- `bug/your-bug-description` – for resolving reported bugs
+- `docs/your-doc-update` – for updates to README or documentation

+Use **kebab-case**, keep branch names concise, and avoid spaces or special characters.

-#### If no one else has modified main, there's no need to pull from main
+#### *Note: If no one else has modified main, there's no need to pull from main (even though it's safe to do so)*

-#### If main has been updated since you created your branch, pulling ensures you have the latest changes:
+#### *Note: If main has been updated since you created your branch, pulling ensures you have the latest changes:*
 -> *do this when you are about to create a new branch and the remote repo has been changed since you last modified it*
 ```bash
 git checkout main